United Nations Framework Convention on Climate Change: Interpreting ultimate objective in Article 2

 There are a range of views over what level of climate change is dangerous.
 Scientific analysis can provide information on the risks of climate change, but deciding which risks are dangerous requires value judgements.

-The global warming that has already occurred poses a risk to some human and natural systems (e.g., coral reefs).
+The global warming that has already occurred poses a risk to some human and natural systems.
 Higher magnitudes of global warming will generally increase the risk of negative impacts.
-According to Field et al. (2014), climate change risks are "considerable" with 1 to 2 °C of global warming, relative to pre-industrial levels.
+Climate change risks are "considerable" with 1 to 2 °C of global warming, relative to pre-industrial levels.
 4 °C warming would lead to significantly increased risks, with potential impacts including widespread loss of biodiversity and reduced global and regional food security.

 Climate change policies may lead to costs that are relevant to the article 2.
 For example, more stringent policies to control GHG emissions may reduce the risk of more severe climate change, but may also be more expensive to implement.